fehmi/simply.js/docs/conditionals.md

 ## Nested Conditionals

-All variables you define on the data section of your component automaticaly will be reactive.
-Anytime you change the variable, your template will be rerendered.
+All variables defined in the `data` section of your component will automatically be reactive.
+Anytime you change a variable, your template will be re-rendered.

-<repl-component id="erexq0k102v6bbz" donwload="true"></repl-component>
+<repl-component id="erexq0k102v6bbz" download="true"></repl-component>

-?> You can write any if statement that you can write with Vanilla JS like below.
+?> You can write any `if` statement that you would typically write with Vanilla JS, as shown below.

 ```html